shivannis/xandr-docs-public/xandr-docs/articles/monetize/forecast-shaped-pacing.md

 ---
 title: Forecast-Shaped Pacing
-description: The article explains Forecast-Shaped Pacing. ms.date: 10/28/2023
+description: The article explains Forecast-Shaped Pacing which governs daily pacing schedules for all impression-based guaranteed line items on the platform. ms.date: 10/28/2023
 ---

 # Forecast-Shaped pacing